lupko/rush-dep-analysis/README.md

 > all dependencies originate.
 The graph does not concern itself with versions of the primary packages.

 The dependency graph is represented as a list of [n-quads](https://en.wikipedia.org/wiki/N-Triples).
 This is one of the formats that Cayley understands.
+Bonus is that this is a dialect of RDF; you can use for instance python's `rdflib` to read the graph (`rdflib.ConjunctiveGraph()` and use format `turtle`).

 Here is a quick description the content - subject, object and predicate types: